-When you sign up for an outdoor odyssey, we will bill the full amount to your Reed College account.
-This fee is refundable if you are unable to attend and notify us before Friday, August 16.
+When you sign up for an Outdoor Odyssey, we will bill the full amount to your Reed College account.
+This fee is refundable if you are unable to attend and notify us before Friday, August 14.

 Please be honest when answering the questions about your outdoor experience.
 Trips are designed for all skill and experience levels, so don’t worry if you’ve never climbed Denali or hiked the length of the Appalachian Trail.

 If you don’t have all the gear you need, Reed’s backpack co-op has a limited number of backpacks, sleeping bags, and other assorted items to loan.
 Please indicate on your registration form if you need to borrow any of this equipment.
 We will provide requested gear when you arrive on Friday, August 21.
 No need to call and request gear after you have already indicated your needs on your form.

-- Outdoor sleeping bag—nylon with fiberfill is best; no cotton!
+- Outdoor sleeping bag—nylon with fiberfill is best; no cotton (20–30 degree rating)

 - Sleeping pad—Thermarest

-- Warm pant layer—fleece or wool, one pair; no jeans or cotton!
+- Warm pant layer—fleece or wool, one pair; no jeans and no cotton

 - Warm lightweight jacket—fleece is best